crazyyy/wp-framework/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Improve error message clarity for failed connection tests in migration.
 * TWEAK: Include details in the backup log file about the status and availability of the proxy configured in the system.
 * TWEAK: Update the Google library to support the WP_PROXY_HOST and WP_PROXY_PORT constants.
-* TWEAK: TWEAK Update the link for Onedrive and Azure app creation
+* TWEAK: Update the link for Onedrive and Azure app creation
 * COMPATIBILITY: Got rid of PHP 8.4 deprecation messages caused by the E_STRICT constant usage

 = 1.25.1 - 11/Jan/2025 =